-{\emph{(ii) Lexical cue dominance}}: Sometimes the mispredictions in ProtoSiTex were caused by lexical bias, the tendency to rely excessively on high-intensity words when making predictions.
-Words such as ``angry’’, ``worst’’, or ``best’’ often dominate the model’s decision process, even when their contextual meaning is softened/inverted by surrounding text.
-For instance, in Fig. \ref{fig:misprediction_samples}(b) the review ``i love ur angry comments'', the actual emotion is affectionate teasing or \emph{joy}, yet the ProtoSiTex incorrectly predicts \emph{anger} due to the presence of the word ``angry''.
+Sometimes the mispredictions in ProtoSiTex were caused by lexical bias, the tendency to rely excessively on high-intensity words when making predictions.
+Words such as ``angry’’, ``worst’’, or ``best’’ often dominate the model’s decision process, even when their contextual meaning is softened/ inverted by surrounding text.
+For instance, in Fig. \ref{fig:misprediction_samples}(b) the review ``@user i love ur angry comments'', the actual emotion is affectionate teasing or \emph{joy}, yet the ProtoSiTex incorrectly predicts \emph{anger} due to the presence of the word ``angry''.